YuyaoYolandaCheng/yuyaoyolandacheng.github.io/README.md

 Another picture of me [see another picture](./yuyao_headshot.jpeg)

 This is my daily routine
+1. Wakeup
+2. Eat
+3. Sleep

+This is what I eat
-- Wakeup
+- Fruit
-- Eat
+- Veges
-- Sleep
+- Egg

 Here are the tasks I want to add to my daily routine
 - [x] Study